-Obsessive compulsive disorder and anxiety affect millions of people throughout the world, and reports suggest the incidence is growing.
+Obsessive compulsive disorder and anxiety affect millions of people throughout the world, and reports suggest the number suffering with these conditions is growing.
 Traditional treatment focuses on antidepressant medications and cognitive behavior therapy; use of antidepressants among children is widespread.
 Natural and integrative approaches can be useful and are described in this article.
 Families and physicians should rule out PANDAS or PANS when symptoms start abruptly.

 1. Cognitive behavior therapy (CBT)